The other day I posted this on Facebook:

 You just upload the book (make sure it’s formatted correctly) and either upload your cover or use their free cover designer.
 They even provide a free ISBN number (the bar code on the backs of books).

-(Formatting can be a huge pain, but I use John for it.
-He formats them perfectly for $50.
-No-brainer.)
+(Formatting can be a huge pain, but I use my tool KinstantFormatter.com for it.

 To get Kindle versions made, go to kdp.amazon.com.